Home » Low-Carb » Low-Carb Recipes » Breakfast » The “Soufflé” Effect: Low-Carb High Protein Egg Bake (Foolproof!)

 Description

-This light and airy breakfast casserole is a fantastic way to start the day, offering a satisfying protein boost that may help maintain steady energy levels throughout the morning.
+This light and airy breakfast casserole is a fantastic way to start the day, offering a satisfying protein boost that makes for a hearty and filling start to the day.
 The secret lies in whipping the cottage cheese with the eggs, which creates a velvety, soufflé-like texture without the heaviness of cream.
 It’s a “set it and forget it” meal prep champion that reheats beautifully for busy weekdays.

 Ingredients